itversity/data-engineering-on-gcp/05 Data Warehouse using Google Big Query.md

 * Interactive data analysis with BigQuery BI Engine.
 * Geospatial analysis with BigQuery GIS.

 You can follow this [page](https://cloud.google.com/bigquery) to get more details about Google BigQuery.
 As part of this course, we will see how to get started from the perspective of Interactive data analysis with BigQuery BI Engine as it is closest to the Data Engineering.
+We will also look into key integrations such as Python, Pandas, and Spark using Dataproc/Databricks.

 ## Create Dataset and Tables in Google BigQuery
 Let us go ahead and see how we can create Dataset and an empty table using Google BigQuery.